DoniaGasmii/cost-aware-semantic-uncertainty-llm/EAB/README.md

 ---

-## Our Solution: Adaptive Branching with KV-Cache Reuse
+## Our Solution: Entropy-Adaptive Branching with KV-Cache Reuse

 ### Core Idea